krpors/krpors/README.md

 ### Hello!

-I am software engineer.
+I am a software engineer.
 As a programmer, I use 99% Java at work.
 In my free time I like to dabble in other languages.
 I prefer:

 - Java, because that's what I know best.